 If you are often tagging #teachertired on your social media posts, then maybe it’s time you stopped joking about it and did something to change.
-Being tired is part of life, but if you are so tired that you cry in your car on a daily basis, then it’s time to break some bad habits.
+Being tired is part of life, but if you are so tired that you cry in your car on a daily basis, then it’s time to break some bad teacher tired habits.

 This is not about judgment.
 This comes from love-because we have been there.
 We have cried in the car.
 We’ve stress eaten crappy food.
-We’ve taken out our tiredness on our family relationships.
+Sometimes we’ve taken out our tiredness on our family relationships.
 We’ve felt guilty for not being a good enough teacher, not being a good enough spouse, not being a good enough parent and not being a good enough cook (no one said it was rational).
 We often used humour to joke about how tired we were, but the real problem was that we kept letting it continue.

 And we’re not going to let you do it anymore either.

 This is your wake up call to end #teachertired.

 Let’s break some habits that are causing you to keep living at your breaking point.

 Boundaries-Where Are Yours?

 If we had to guess, you don’t have many boundaries.
 It’s hard to have boundaries when you’re a people pleaser (and teachers are notorious for being people pleasers).

 But frankly, if people are walking all over you, it’s your fault.
 Sorry, this is hard to hear.
 And we know it’s hard to hear because we needed to be slapped in the face a few times before it sunk in.

 There’s a saying: Givers need to set limits because takers never do.
 We’re going to credit Irma Kurtz (because frankly lots of people have ripped this off and we had a hard time finding the actual origin) with this nugget of realness.
 Think about it.
 Takers take.
 They don’t care that it hurts you or your relationships.